 - Brought forward loss or unabsorbed depreciation whichever is less must be deducted.

-- Income accruing or arising to foreign companies from capital gains arising on transaction of securities, or Interest, royalty or fees for technical services.
+- Income accruing or arising to foreign companies from capital gains arising on transaction of securities, or Interest, royalty or fees for technical services if tax rate on above income is less than MAT rate i.e. 15%.

 - Income arises by way of royalty in respect of parents chargeable to tax under section 115BBF.